archkrrr/ST-DAL-Lorebooks/README.md

 5.  **Select File:** Choose the `.json` file(s) you downloaded.
 The entries will be automatically imported.
 6.  **Enable Entries:** By default, all entries will be enabled.
 If using the `Date a Live Arcs.json` file, it is recommended to disable the arcs that take place after your desired starting point.

-### Recommended Settings for the Best Experience
+### Recommended Settings for the Best Experience (In my experience with this)

 To get the absolute best performance and most immersive roleplay out of this comprehensive lorebook, the following setup is highly recommended:

 -   **AI Model:** **Google Gemini 2.5 Pro** (if available).
 The massive context window and advanced reasoning capabilities of this model are ideal for wrangling a beast of this size and making sense of the over 40,000 tokens of information.
--   **SillyTavern Extension:** **Lucid Loom**.
-This lorebook was designed and tested with the structured data handling of Lucid Loom in mind.
-Using it will ensure the AI can make the most logical and context-aware use of the provided information.
+-   **SillyTavern Preset:** **Lucid Loom**.
+This lorebook does really well with Lucid Loom, so definitely use that if you want a good experience.
 While the lorebook will function with other models and setups, this combination will provide the highest fidelity experience.

 ## Key Features